hasadna/open-bus/README.md

 ## Where does the data come from?

-1. Planned (static) data: The Ministry of Traansport publishes a file called GTFS.
+1. Planned (static) data: The Ministry of Transport publishes a file called GTFS.
 This file contains planned trips data for the next 60 days.
+Alongside it, in the same FTP folder, there are a number of files with additional related data.
 2. Online data: the MoT has a webservice that provides real-time data.
 The webservice is called [SIRI SM] (https://github.com/hasadna/open-bus/wiki/Bus-Real-Time-(SIRI)-Data-Documentation).

 ## Want to help?